-When we’re analyzing these products, we are looking to check the quality as determined by standard set of criteria.
-You want a glove that is not only comfortable, but also padded enough and in the right ways to allow for maximum protection while not sacrificing movement or speed of your fingers.
+When we’re analyzing these products, we are looking to check the quality as determined by a standard set of criteria.
+You want a glove that is not only comfortable but also padded enough and in the right ways to allow for maximum protection while not sacrificing the movement or speed of your fingers.
 You want a glove that you can adjust at the wrist, something with material that breathes, and something that is light.
-Some prefer full finger paintball gloves, while others prefer something that has at least a few fingers uncovered.
+Some prefer full-finger paintball gloves, while others prefer something that has at least a few fingers uncovered.
 We take all of this into account when doing our analysis.

 We realize that when you are playing paintball, you don’t want to wear a glove that is going to impact your performance negatively.
 In making your choice, some elements will be subjective, but here is some information that will help you make an informed decision.